-In principle, unless specific circumstances require the setting up of an SPA (eg the possible listing of the company, or activity in regulated fields such as banking or insurance, the possible need to create a pledge on shares, or the issuance of securities), we recommend the use of an SRL for a business start-up in Italy, since this allows for a greater degree of flexibility from the perspective of corporate governance and control over the company's management and accounts.
-Should circumstances change, the SRL may, at any time, be converted into an SPA.
+In principle, unless specific circumstances require the setting up of an SPA (eg the possible listing of the company or activity in regulated fields such as banking or insurance, or involvement as a special purpose vehicle in project finance transactions), we recommend the use of an SRL for a business start up in Italy, since an SRL allows for a greater degree of flexibility from the perspective of corporate governance and control over the company's management and accounts.
+Should subsequent circumstances so require, the SRL may at any time be converted into an SPA.

-The minimum capital required for an SPA is €50,000\\ and €1.00\ for an SRL.
-The capital of an SPA must be divided into shares, which may or may not have a par value (if they have a par value this must be the same for all shares), and are represented by share certificates which are negotiable instruments and which must be recorded in the register of shareholders.

-In contrast, the capital of an SRL is divided into quotas which are not represented by certificates, but are merely recorded as an entry in the Companies Register and can have different values.
-In this booklet, the term "quota holders" is used to refer to the members of an SRL.
-Shares and quotas afford their holders a number of economic and administrative rights and powers.
-Different classes of shares, to which special rights can be attached, can be provided for by the Articles of Association.
+The minimum capital required for an SPA is Euro 50,000\\ and Euro 1.00\ for an SRL.
+The capital of an SPA must be divided into shares, which may or may not have a par value (if they have a par value this must be the same for all shares) and are represented by share certificates which are negotiable instruments and which must be recorded in the register of shareholders.
+In contrast, the capital of an SRL is divided into quotas which are not represented by certificates, but are merely recorded as an entry in the companies' register and can have different values.
+In this booklet, the term "quotaholders" will be used to refer to the members of an SRL.
+Shares and Quotas afford their holders a number of economic and administrative rights and powers.
+Different classes of shares, to which special rights can be attached, can be provided for by the Articles of Association .
 Any special right may be attached to a share (or class of shares) but no special rights personal to any particular shareholder are permitted.
-By contrast, special rights of any kind may be conferred on SRL quota holders, who may also be identified by name.
+By contrast, special rights of any kind may be conferred on quota holders, who may also be identified by name.

 There is another type of limited liability company called a "Società in accomandita per azioni" which allows for two categories of shareholders (one having limited liability and the other having unlimited liability).
-However, since it is not commonly used, it is not covered in this booklet.
+However, since it is not commonly used we have not covered it in this booklet.

-- \ Law Decree No. 70, 2013 as amended and ratified by Law No. 99 of 9 August 2013. - \\ Law Decree No. 91, 2014 as amended and ratified by Law No. 116 of August 2014.
+\ Law Decree No. 70, 2013 as amended and ratified by Law No. 99 of 9 August 2013.

+\\ Law Decree No. 91, 2014 as amended and ratified by Law No. 116 of August 2014.